 The Growth of ADAS

 Like infotainment systems, Automotive Driver Assistance Systems (ADAS) are on the way to becoming an integral part of the vehicle with interfaces to many different clusters of electric/electronic systems in the car.
-The latest studies predict a growth up to 270 million ports per year throughout the year 2019.
+The latest studies predict a growth up to 400 million ports per year throughout the year 2019.
+In 2019, the automotive industry will produce 117 million vehicles.
 Driver assistance systems are on their way to becoming an integral part of the vehicle with interfaces to many different clusters of electric/electronic systems in the car.